How to create a Confluence knowledge base: our 6-step guide

 Step 4: Organise your pages

-Now you’ve created your pages, you want to make sure users can navigate through them with ease.
-You can do this by changing your page hierarchy and adding labels to your pages.
+Now you’ve created your pages, you want to make sure users can navigate them with ease.
+You can do this by rearranging your page tree and adding labels to your pages.

 Step 5: Add page links to your homepage